grafana/agent/docs/sources/flow/concepts/clustering.md

 be reassigned to another node and possibly cause system instability.

-As such, target auto-distribution not only allows to dynamically scale the number of agents to distribute workloads during peaks, but also provides resiliency, since in the event of a node going away, its targets are automatically picked up by one of their peers.
+As such, target auto-distribution not only allows to dynamically scale the number of agents to distribute workload during peaks, but also provides resiliency, since in the event of a node going away, its targets are automatically picked up by one of their peers.
 Again, this is in contrast to hashmod sharding which requires running multiple replicas of each shard for HA.